Tyson Fury could set a world record for the shortest heavyweight title reign in history if he becomes undisputed champion in 2022.

 “I have taken the hard and emotional decision to now officially vacate my treasured world titles,” said the champion.

-It all means when the dust settles on Fury vs. Joshua, the WBO and IBF will be up in the air.
-At the very least.
+It all means when the dust settles on Fury vs. Usyk/Joshua, the IBF belt will be up in the air, at the very least.

-The top division will open up again.
-A flood of new up-and-coming contenders will be giving chase.
+Once Fury sets off into the sunset, the top division will open up again.
+A flood of new up-and-coming contenders will undoubtedly be giving chase.